sudosoph/docs/README.md

 /docs/themes/docdock/layouts/partials/logo.html:1:9": execute of template failed: template: partials/logo.html:1:9: executing "partials/logo.html" at <where .Site.Pages "S...>: error calling where: Source isn't a field of struct type *hugolib.Page
 ```

-To fix this issue remove the word `.Source` from `.Source.Filename` in the file `/docs/themes/docdock/layouts/partials/logo.html` and build again.asasas
+To fix this issue remove the word `.Source` from `.Source.Filename` in the file `/docs/themes/docdock/layouts/partials/logo.html` and build again.

 You might need to change remote url for push